 That’s doubtful.
 If you’re not dealing with food allergies, you cannot fathom socializing, shopping, dining or traveling in a world where deadly allergens are everywhere.
 Having to carry around lifesaving medication for your child rocks one’s world.

-Instead say: I don’t know how you feel. l’m here to help, though, in any way I can.
+Instead say: I don’t know how you feel. l’m here to help and support you, though, in any way I can.

 2. Do you or your husband have food allergies?

 Don’t go there.
 Mothers feel guilty enough.
 What if she does have allergies?
 Avoid probing questions that can be tough to discuss, and see beyond the child’s food allergies.